spatanth/421/README.txt

 standard or file output.

 A: Our output will be the grade that we have given the file.
 It will include all of the information asked for by the individual parts of grading.
+This will also be outputted into the standard output within the console.

 -------------------------------------------------------------------------